Deeds of Variation: How to change a Will after a death

 Setting up Deeds of Variation does not require special forms, but the correct steps must be taken and so the best way of ensuring that you have done everything necessary is to work with a specialist legal Wills advisor.

-If you are considering whether to change a Will under which you are a beneficiary, get in touch with our Will and Probate specialists to discuss your position.
+If you are considering whether to change a Will under which you are a beneficiary, visit our dedicated Deeds of Variation service page and get in touch with our Will and Probate specialists to discuss your position.